OnlyHereToCode/KAMI/README.md

 #### This is now a continuation of zeroeightysix's KAMI.
 Please make an issue there if your bug does not happen here, and vice versa.
 #### Note that zeroeightysix's may not receive frequent updates anymore.

-#### please use the release, the current build has a chance of not working, I am currently reimplementing changes done to master, however due to being in the Netherlands I will not be able to actively work on it for the week of October 6-13
+#### please use the release, the current build has a chance of not working, I am currently reimplementing changes done to master

 # KAMI